danielmiessler/fabric/extract-wisdom/dmiessler/extract-wisdom-1.0.0/README.md

 ## Example Output

-Here's an abridged ouptut from `extractwisdom`.
+Here's an abridged ouptut example from `extractwisdom` (limited to only 10 items per section).

 ```markdown
 ## SUMMARY: